 Dothan Community Watch is an effective crime prevention program that provides training and systems to citizens to help prevent crime in their neighborhoods.
 It also facilitates discussion and encourages citizen-based solutions to local problems with the assistance of government, where possible.
 The program does not encourage direct citizen intervention in the apprehension of suspects, but instead works by giving citizens the tools to effectively utilize the police department apparatus of the city in accomplishing a reduction in criminal activity and prevention of crime in their areas.

-Some of the chief benefits of establishing an active community watch group in your neighborhood includes:
+Some of the main benefits of establishing an active community watch group in your neighborhood includes:

 - It can help reduce crime